csu-wingmate/PeachCI/README.md

 │       └── Dockerfile: for building the Docker image specific to the fuzzing tool │       └── run.sh: main script to fuzzing inside a Docker container │       └── other necessary files (e.g.scripts)
-├── fuzzers: folders for different Pit files
+├── pits: folders for different Pit files
 │   └── lightftp.xml
 │   └── dnsmasq.xml
 └── scripts: contains all scripts for running experiments and analyzing results